Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation

 as $t\to T$. \item (Regularity of the asymptotic profile) $u^{\ast}$ has the regularity

 \end{itemize} \end{thm}

-Applying the pseudoconformal transform to the solution constructed in Theorem~\ref{thm:main-thm}, we can construct an infinite-time blow-up solution to \eqref{eq:CSS-rad-u}. \begin{cor}[Infinite-time blow up] There exists a smooth compactly supported (radial) initial data $u_{0}$ such that the corresponding forward-in-time solution $u$ to \eqref{eq:CSS-rad-u} blows up in infinite time with
+Applying the pseudoconformal transform to the solution constructed in Theorem~\ref{thm:main-thm}, we can construct an infinite-time blow-up solution to \eqref{eq:CSS-rad-u}. \begin{cor}[Infinite-time blow-up] There exists a smooth compactly supported (radial) initial data $u_{0}$ such that the corresponding forward-in-time solution $u$ to \eqref{eq:CSS-rad-u} blows up in infinite time with

 as $t\to\infty$, for some $u^{\ast}\in L^{2}$. \end{cor}